PGA: Personalizing Grasping Agents with Single Human-Robot Interaction: EXPERIMENTS

-\textbf{Supervised} model is trained with a fully-supervised approach that utilizes the ground-truth annotations (\textit{i.e.}, object location coordinates and personal indicators) in \textit{Reminiscence}.
-It is regarded as the model showing the upper bound performance in the following experiments.
+\textbf{Supervised} model is trained with a fully-supervised approach that utilizes ground-truth annotations (\textit{i.e.}, object location coordinates and personal indicators) in \textit{Reminiscence}.
+Since this model has access to all 8.7k ground truth annotations in the \textit{Reminiscence}, whereas \textsc{GraspMine} assumes access of only one annotation per object (96 annotations in total), the Supervised model serves as the upper bound performance benchmark for \textsc{GraspMine} in the following experiments.
+Essentially, training this model requires approximately 100 times more manual effort compared to PGA.